Faezeh-Kh/My-Personal-Website/content/project/xtdl/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-XTDL is a generic testing approach that provides testing facilities for executable DSLs.
-This project is indeed the implementation of my paper titled "Adapting TDL to Provide Testing Support for Executable DSLs".
+XTDL is a generic testing framework for Executable Domain-Specific Languages (xDSL).
+It supports several features for testing executable models (the programs defined using the xDSLs), including test case definition, execution, quality evaluation, debugging, fault localization, and improvement.
-For theoretical information, please refer to the [paper](https://hal.archives-ouvertes.fr/hal-03265196/).
+The framework is the output of my Ph.D. thesis and for theoretical information, please refer to my [publications](https://faezeh-kh.github.io/publication/).